import-that/roughing_it/index.md

     Having light available to you is both incredibly empowering and a safety consideration, making you able to perform work in the dark and stay safe near roads.
 I would recommend any kind of rechargeable flashlight (preferably ones with a crank handle, and not ones that are solar-charged or that you shake, as these latter two are very energy ineffecient) - requiring batteries or solar charging is not ideal as this means that you cannot create light on demand.
 Rchargeable flashlights that use a crank handle are also known as "dynamo rechargeable flashlights" as they use a dynamo mechanism to generate electricity.

     Some also come with AM/FM radios built in, which can provide useful information about the weather, or help keep your spirits up with some entertainment.
 Some models can even be used to recharge electronic devices such as smart phones via USB.

+    Rechargeable flashlights can most readily be found at outdoor retailers and military surplus stores, though you may also find them in big-box stores that feature a camping section.

   - ### Lighters (plural)